 It’s all taking a toll on utility customers.
 The number of requests that Metropolitan Utilities District and Omaha Public Power District are receiving for utility assistance is double from couple of years ago.

 “Despite generous donations from the community to utility assistance programs, there has not been enough funding to keep up with requests for help,” said Britton Gabel, manager of Customer Advocacy Programs for OPPD.

 In an effort to try to meet that need, the utilities took a bold step, raising the fundraising goal for their annual Heat the Streets Run & Walk for Warmth to $300,000 – triple last year’s goal.
 The event, which raises money for utility bill assistance programs, took place March 5.
 It began and ended in Omaha’s Aksarben Village.

-This year’s donations are not fully tabulated, but organizers estimate the event raised over $151,000.
-While only half of the utilities’ lofty goal, it’s still higher than the $103,000 raised last year, when the event was held virtually because of the pandemic.
+This year’s events raised more than $150,000.
+While only half of the utilities’ lofty goal, it’s still higher than the $103,000 raised in 2021, when the event was held virtually because of the pandemic.